openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 ```

 Note that `cluster_claim` and `cluster_profile` are mutually exclusive because [the latter](/docs/architecture/step-registry/#implicit-lease-configuration-with-cluster_profile) indicates installing a cluster on demand, instead of claiming a pre-installed cluster in a pool.

+If you are using `cluster_claim` to replace a workflow such as [ipi-aws](https://steps.ci.openshift.org/workflow/ipi-aws), you may have also removed important steps such as exposing images (pre) and gathering logs (post).
+You can reinstate these steps by introducing a workflow such as [generic-claim](https://steps.ci.openshift.org/workflow/generic-claim).

 ## Declaring Tests